 As an AYSO parent, you have a special role in contributing to the development of your soccer player(s).
 Through your encouragement and good example, you can help assure the effectiveness of the AYSO program and more importantly, help your son or daughter have a wonderful soccer experience.

 AYSO is famous not only for our great volunteer coaches and referees, but also our supportive and positive parents.
-As the fall season approaches, we wanted to remind you all why you’re special!
+As the spring season approaches, we wanted to remind you all why you’re special!

 1. You Support Your Child